Southwest Airlines Looks To Reduce Fuel Cost & More

 The move by Southwest Airlines is all part of a collaborative effort by NASA, Dept. of Homeland Security and the Federal Aviation Administration (FAA) to modernize the American airline industry.

 Airplane Crash Black Box

-Flight 447 left Rio De Janeiro, Brazil and was scheduled for a transatlantic flight to Paris, France when it is theorized the plane flew through a violent electrical storm that resulted in severe problems for the aircraft.
-Initially, aviation experts hypothesized that icing built up on external speed censors, providing the planes pilots with incorrect data readings and leading to the air catastrophe.
+Flight 447 left Rio De Janeiro, Brazil, and was scheduled for a transatlantic flight to Paris, France when it is theorized the plane flew through a violent electrical storm that resulted in severe problems for the aircraft.
+Initially, aviation experts hypothesized that icing built upon external speed censors, providing the pilots with incorrect data readings and leading to the air catastrophe.
 However, many other experts placed culpability on a brutal electrical storm that was taking place off the eastern coast of the Brazilian country.
-Although investigators are still attempting to bring concrete answers to families who lost loved ones on the international flight, the French courts have already began some finger pointing by putting the European aircraft manufacturer of Flight 447, Airbus, under investigation for possible manslaughter charges.
-The case would be ground-breaking if French investigators placed the responsibility of the crash not on the storm or pilot error, but rather the plane’s manufacturer.
+Although investigators are still attempting to bring concrete answers to families who lost loved ones on the international flight, the French courts have already begun some finger-pointing by putting the European aircraft manufacturer of Flight 447, Airbus, under investigation for possible manslaughter charges.
+The case would be ground-breaking if French investigators placed the responsibility of the crash not on the storm or pilot error, but rather on the plane’s manufacturer.

 When Flight 447 disappeared, many people were left scratching their heads how a plane could simply vanish without air traffic control or FAA crews knowing.
 This lead to a debate whether or not GPS tracking systems, the same type used for vehicle tracking and fleet management applications, should be implemented to transmit flight location data in real-time.

-The missing black box was recovered by officials on Sunday through the help of a unmanned submarine that searched tirelessly along the seabed floor.
+The missing black box was recovered by officials on Sunday through the help of an unmanned submarine that searched tirelessly along the seabed floor.

 Source: voa news